persuaded9041/poke-solus-fr/docs/FEATURES.md

 - A new NPC, Bill's father, is in Bill's grandfather's house in Fuchsia City.
 - He will sell you TM51 Flamethrower (only once).
 This aligns with Gen 1's original philosphy of TMs being one-time-use.
 This way, you need to be intentional about which Pokémon you use it on.
-- In Crystal Version, he is the Move Tutor outside Goldenrod Game Corner who teaches Flamethrower, Thunderbolt, and Ice Beam for 4000c each.
+- Flamethrower is the only of those three tutor moves without a dedicated TM in Gen 1.
+In Crystal Version, Bill's father is the Move Tutor outside Goldenrod Game Corner who teaches Flamethrower, Thunderbolt, and Ice Beam for 4000c each.
+Since the other two are already available as TMs in Gen 1, Flamethrower is the TM that he (fittingly) offers.
 - He will sell the player TM51 for 8000p; the price was determined by taking 10% of his coin-converted price when tutoring the move (in Crystal).
 If he sold it to you at full price, that would be 80000p, which is far too much.
 I thought 8000p was appropriate, because it should still be a substantial amount without being unattainable.
-- Flamethrower is the only of those three tutor moves without a dedicated TM in Gen 1.
-As Bill's father is the tutor for these moves, it's fitting that he would be the one to sell one.

 #### Battle HUD updates